 EVPL over ODU

-When the physical links interconnecting the IP routers and the transport network are Ethernet links, it is also possible that different Ethernet services (e.g, EVPL) can share the same physical link using different VLANs.
+When the physical links interconnecting the IP routers and the transport network are Ethernet links, it is also possible that different Ethernet services (e.g., EVPL) can share the same physical link using different VLANs.

-In order to setup two 1Gb IP links between C-R1 to C-R3 and between C-R1 and C-R5, two EVPL services need to be created, supported by two ODU0 end-to-end connections respectively between S3 and S6, crossing transport node S5, and between S3 and S18, crossing transport nodes S1, S2, S31, S33, S34 and S15 which belong to different PNC domains.
+To setup two 1Gb IP links between C-R1 to C-R3 and between C-R1 and C-R5, two EVPL services need to be created, supported by two ODU0 end-to-end connections respectively between S3 and S6, crossing transport node S5, and between S3 and S18, crossing transport nodes S1, S2, S31, S33, S34 and S15 which belong to different PNC domains.

-Since the two EVPL services are sharing the same Ethernet physical link between C-R1 and S3, different VLAN IDs are associated with different EVPL services: for example VLAN IDs 10 and 20 respectively.
+Since the two EVPL services are sharing the same Ethernet physical link between C-R1 and S3, different VLAN IDs are associated with different EVPL services: for example, VLAN IDs 10 and 20 respectively.

 The traffic flow between C-R1 and C-R5 can be summarized as: